 - The O-ring squeeze will change.

-- The interference fit between the face outside diameter and its
+- The interference fit between the face outside diameter and its metal holder can loosen.

-increase in product or face temperature.
+Corrosion always increases with an increase in product or face temperature.
 There are many kinds of corrosion affecting the metal parts that include:

 - Overall or general